Building Professional Darkroom: Flooring, Painting, Ventilation, Lighting & Layout

 The Art of Contact Printing on Zebra Dry Plate Tintypes

 Adrian Anderson has been using Zebra Dry Plates for quite some time now, and he absolutely loves them.
 While he plans to use a camera to expose them eventually, the cost of large-format photography has led him to explore an alternative approach: contact printing.
 This method allows him to produce beautiful positive plates using digital images, and I want to take a moment to appreciate Adrian Anderson’s invaluable contribution to this process.
 His meticulous research and experimentation have provided a solid foundation for anyone looking to try this technique.
-Thanks to Adrian’s work,...
+Thanks to Adrian’s work, it’s clear that you don’t need an...

 Continue reading